 The activities under the Calamansi Project is in line with the four general components of the ISARD Framework – Technical Assistance, Institutional Development and Capacity Building, Knowledge Management, and Linkaging and Networking.

 Under Technical Assistance, there are two major activities, namely, the rehabilitation support proper as well as the establishment and maintenance of the demonstration and nursery farm.
-Trainings on agricultural production and primary processing will also be taken.
+Trainings on agricultural production and primary processing are also being provided to the farmer beneficiaries.

-Institutional development and capacity building trainings on action research methodologies, results-based monitoring and evaluation, climate change mitigation and adaptation, community-based statistical information system, results-based monitoring and evaluation, and supply chain improvement and value chain analysis shall be conducted to increase capacities of the LGU, MinSCAT, and other stakeholders.
+Institutional development and capacity building trainings on action research methodologies, results-based monitoring and evaluation, climate change mitigation and adaptation, farm record keeping, and supply chain improvement and value chain analysis are being conducted to increase capacities of the farmer federation, LGU, MinSCAT, and other stakeholders.

-Knowledge management for Social Preparation such as trainings on organizational development, financial and marketing management, climate smart and conservation agriculture, and sustainable organic and ecological farming will be undertaken.
-For Social Marketing, preparation and distribution of IEC materials, ISARD webpage development, and LGU caravans, with forum on entrepreneurship, shall be facilitated.
+Knowledge management for social preparation such as trainings on organizational development, financial and marketing management, climate smart and conservation agriculture, and sustainable organic and ecological farming are being undertaken as well as preparation and distribution of IEC materials, ISARD webpage development, and LGU caravans with forum on entrepreneurship, for Social Marketing.

-The linkaging and networking component will include the investment fora, preparation of feasibility studies, training on rural- and micro-financing schemes, business registration and licensing, and food safety regulations.
+The linkaging and networking component includes the investment fora, preparation of feasibility studies, training on rural- and micro-financing schemes, business registration and licensing, and food safety regulations.